-I was in Montana for a week with Mark’s parents, his sister and brother-in-law, and Mark’s two best friends (and one of their sweet wives).
+I just returned from being in Montana for a week with Mark’s parents, his sister and brother-in-law, and Mark’s two best friends (and one of their sweet wives).
 A long time ago Mark and I discussed last wishes.
 It was in a we’ll-never-die-but-when-we-do-it-will-be-eons-from-now way.
 As it turns out, thank goodness we had that chat because it was the only time Mark ever mentioned where he’d like his physical body to spend the afterlife.
 In Mark’s late teens he hit a hole-in-one on the golf course in Whitefish- it was one of the happiest, most exciting moments in his life- and it was there that he wanted to be scattered.

 On Thursday at dusk, we all piled into Mark’s parents’ van and trundled off, ashes and beers in hand, to covertly release Mark into the night and toast his beautiful soul.
 It was another step in the grief process for all of us.
 Another wrenching of the heart.
 Another goodbye.